 Surface display brightness

 In my opinion, the TDC-3 raises the bar for technical dive computers.
-Just the like the X1, it introduces exciting new concepts in design and functionality.
+Just like the X1, it introduces exciting new concepts in design and functionality.
 Reasonably priced, the TDC-3 offers a lot of computer for the money, especially for technical divers.
 Built tough, it does not mind being dropped, sat on, banged up and passed around like the village bicycle.
 And as I have discovered, even recreational divers enjoy diving with it.

 June 30, 2020